Vilnius Castle Complex: Grand Ducal Palace

 The Grand Ducal Palace in the Lower Castle evolved over the years and prospered during the 16th and mid-17th centuries.
 For four centuries the Palace was the political, administrative and cultural center of the Grand Duchy of Lithuania.

 In the 13th and 14th centuries there were stone structures within the palace site; some archeologists believe that a wooden palace stood there as well.
 The stone Royal Palace was built in the 15th century, apparently after the major fire in 1419.
 The existing stone buildings and defensive structures of the Lower Castle, which blocked the construction, were demolished.
 The Royal Palace was built in Gothic style.
 The Keep of the Upper Castle, as well as the Royal Palace, were meant to host the coronation of Vytautas the Great.
 The Gothic palace had three wings; research suggests that it was a two-story building with a basement.

-The Grand Duke of Lithuania Alexander, who later became King of Poland, moved his residence to the Royal Palace, where he met with ambassadors.
-He ordered the renovation of the palace.
+The Grand Duke of Lithuania Alexander, who later became King of Poland, moved his residence to the complex.
+He ordered the renovation of the Lower Castle to a palace.
 After his marriage to a daughter of Moscow's Grand Duke Ivan III, the royal couple lived and died in the palace.

 Sigismund I the Old, after his ascension to the Grand Duchy of Lithuania, conducted his affairs in the Royal Palace as well as in Vilnius Cathedral.
 During the rule of Sigismund I the palace was greatly expanded, to meet new needs of the Grand Duke – another wing was added, as well as a third floor; the gardens were also extended.
 By contemporary accounts the palace was worth 100,000 ducats.
 The palace reconstruction plan was probably prepared by Italian architect Bartolomeo Berrecci da Pontassieve, who also designed several other projects in the Kingdom of Poland.
 In this palace Sigismund the Old welcomed an emissary from the Holy Roman Empire, who introduced Sigismund to Bona Sforza, his second wife, in 1517.

 Sigismund's son Sigismund II Augustus was crowned Grand Duke of Lithuania in the Royal Palace.
 Augustus carried on with palace development and lived there with his first wife Elisabeth of Austria, daughter of the Emperor of the Holy Roman Empire.
 She was buried in Vilnius Cathedral.
 Sigismund II's second wife, Barbara Radziwill, also lived in the palace.
 According to contemporary accounts of the Holy See's emissary, the Royal Palace at that time contained more treasures than the Vatican.
 Sigismund II also assembled one of the largest collection of books in Europe.

 The palace was remodeled in the Renaissance style in the 16th century.
 The plan was prepared by several Italian architects, including Giovanni Cini da Siena, Bernardino de Gianotis, and others.
 The palace was visited by Ippolito Aldobrandini, who later became Pope Clement VIII.
 Another major development took place during the reign of the Vasa family.
 The Royal Palace was refurbished in early Baroque style during the rule of Sigismund III Vasa.
 Matteo Castello, Giacopo Tencalla, and other artists participated in the 17th-century renovation.